History of the New York Islanders

 The history of the New York Islanders National Hockey League team dates back to 1972.
-Since 1980, the franchise has played in five Stanley Cup Finals, winning four straight Stanley Cups from 1980 to 1983.
+Since 1980, the franchise has played in five Stanley Cup Final, winning four straight Stanley Cups from 1980 to 1983.

 1972–1974: The NHL heads to Long Island

 William Shea played a major role in bringing a hockey team to Long Island.

 With the impending start of the World Hockey Association (WHA) in the fall of 1972, the upstart league had plans to place its New York team, the Raiders, in Nassau County's brand-new Nassau Veterans Memorial Coliseum.
 County officials did not consider the WHA a major league and wanted to keep the Raiders out.
 William Shea, who had helped bring the Major League Baseball's New York Mets to the area a decade earlier, was enlisted to bring an NHL team to Long Island.
 Shea found a receptive ear in NHL president Clarence Campbell but faced opposition from the New York Rangers, who didn't want additional competition in the New York area.
 Eventually, Campbell and Shea persuaded the Rangers' owners, Madison Square Garden, to reconsider.
 Rangers' president Bill Jennings realized that he had two choices.
 If he allowed another New York-based NHL team, he would at least be able to extract compensation from it for sharing the Rangers' NHL territory.
 In contrast, a WHA rival would not be obligated to pay the Rangers anything.
 Perhaps remembering the crucial role the New York Jets had played in ensuring the success of the American Football League just a few years earlier, Jennings ended up helping to bring a new NHL team into town.
 Despite expanding to 14 teams just two years prior, the NHL hastily awarded a Long Island-based franchise to clothing manufacturer Roy Boe, owner of the American Basketball Association's New York Nets, on November 8, 1971.
 The terms of the franchise included $6 million ($ million in dollars) franchise fee plus a $5 million ($ million in dollars) territorial fee to the Rangers.
 An expansion franchise was also given to Atlanta (the Flames) to keep the schedule balanced.

 The franchise chose New York Islanders as its name, although many expected it to choose the "Long Island Ducks", the name used by a team that played in the Eastern Hockey League from 1959 to 1973.
 The team was soon nicknamed the "Isles" by the local newspapers.
 The Islanders' arrival effectively doomed the Raiders, who played in Madison Square Garden under difficult lease terms and were forced to move to Cherry Hill, New Jersey in the middle of their second season.